mongodb/docs-cluster-to-cluster-sync/source/includes/rolling-build-limitation.rst

 indexes:

 - Build the index on the source before migration.
-- Build the index on the source during migration with a non-rolling index build.
+- Build the index on the source during migration with a :ref:`default index build <index-creation-background>`.
 - Build the index on the destination after migration.